jodiemcgrane/jodie-portfolio-site/src/blog/2021-05-15-my-second-article.md

 <h2>SpareTime Video Demonstration</h2>

 Finally, below is a demonstration video of our application 'SpareTime'.
+Myself and my project partner talk through the project in more detail!

 <video width="720" height="486" controls>
   <source src="/assets/SpareTimeScreencast.mp4" type="video/mp4">